amir-cardiolab/Py4SciComp/README.md

 **Scientific machine learning**: \
-Lectures for scientific machine learning (machine learning in physics-based modeling).
+Lectures for scientific machine learning (machine learning for physics-based modeling).

 To be added in the future.